maheshmurag/InTheLoop/README.md

 # InTheLoop
-A Chrome extension that improves the School Loop interface with 2 core features.
+A Chrome extension that improves the School Loop interface by letting users enter a sandbox mode in which they can calculate what their grades would be after the teacher inputs or deletes grades.
-1. Allows for adding/deleting grades to calculate one's grade even before it is updated.
-2. Adds a theming interface (comes with 1 default theme)

 ##Installation
 InTheLoop is still in development, and is not on the Chrome Web Store at the moment.
 However, if you would like to install the beta version: